Factbox: Airlines suspend some flights to China over coronavirus

-(Reuters) - Major airlines have suspended some flights to China after the coronavirus outbreak began in the central Chinese city of Wuhan.
-The virus has now killed more than 130 people in China and spread across the world.
+(Reuters) - Major airlines have suspended some flights to China because of the coronavirus outbreak which has killed more than 130 people in China and spread across the world.

 Here are the airlines that have suspended flights: